 Most of the tracks are situated in Austria and Italy with others in Germany, Poland, Russia, Slovenia, Canada and the US.
 At approximately half-mile (0.8 km) in length natural tracks are shorter than their artificial counterparts.
 World Championships have been held since 1979 whilst European Championships were first held in 1970.

-The remit of the GBLA is to promote and support the participation in both Kuntsbahn and Naturbahn in major luge events.
+The remit of the GBLA is to promote and support the participation in both Kunstbahn and Naturbahn in major luge events.
 A national championships is arranged each year, where possible alongside the British Bobsleigh Championships.
 Introduction weeks are also arranged through the Armed services luge associations.
-The National Kuntsbahn team is affiliated to the University of Bath which is where the UK based athletes train during the summer months.
+The National Kunstbahn team is affiliated to the University of Bath which is where the UK based athletes train during the summer months.